input-output-hk/cardano-node-wiki/ADR-2-Module-structure.md

 **This section is a placeholder for the teams actual decision pending team discussion.**

-Use the following convention which is in keeping with the status quo:
+Use the following convention:

-* `Gen.[Path]`: modules that are exported from a library
+* `Hedgehog.[Path].Gen`: modules that are exported from a library
 * `Test.[Path].Gen`: modules that are local to a test component
 * `Bench.[Path].Gen`: modules that are local to a benchmark component
 * `[Path].Gen`: modules that are local to production component